WordPress and technical operations

 Same cadence.
 Different specialist depth.

-Whether the lever is strategy, build, automation, or growth, the operating rhythm stays consistent: one named lead, written decisions, and delivery you can inspect.
+Whether the lever is strategy, build, automation, or growth, the operating rhythm stays consistent: written decisions, visible staging work, and delivery you can inspect.

 Strategy discussion in a modern office

 We align on outcomes, constraints, and who signs off.
-You leave with a clear next step, not a generic proposal.
+You leave with a clear next step and a person responsible.

 Team collaborating around a laptop in an office